 Walkers head out from Collie on the spur trail then turn south to the Collie River.
 Mungalup Dam, the town's water supply, provides a pleasant resting place although swimming is not permitted.

 The Track then passes through the Wellington Forest to reach Yabberup campsite.
+Just north of the campsite the Bibbulmun Wellington Spur trail joins the main Track.
+The spur trail connects the Track with Wellington Dam to the west and has two group campsites.
 There is much evidence of the logging industry, past and present, to be observed.
-DEC's massive Western Shield operation has reduced the number of foxes which is an introduced species.
+Parks and Wildlife Servcie's massive Western Shield operation has reduced the number of foxes which is an introduced species.
 You are now more likely to see small, native mammals such as the quokka, quenda, mardo and chuditch in the Wellington Forest.

 Between Yabberup and Noggerup campsites the Track skirts Glen Mervyn Dam (an opportunity for a swim) and crosses on the dam wall before descending to the Forrest Tavern at the tiny settlement of Mumballup, on the Donnybrook-Boyup Brook Road.
 A favourite and well deserved resting place, the tavern, affectionately known as the ‘Mumby Pub’ has been a local haunt for walkers since 1988.
 Mumballup is thought to have the meaning ‘place of evil spirits’.